-Investigations are overseen by Assistant Chief Tracy Fincher.
-Investigaitons encompasses various divisions and sections dedicated to investigating crimes after they happen and gathering intelligence to prevent future crimes.
+Investigations are overseen by Assistant Chief Tracy Fincher, which encompasses various divisions, sections, and units dedicated to investigating crimes after they happen and gathering intelligence to prevent future crimes.

 Crimes Against Persons

 Crimes Against Persons cases include all crimes affecting the safety and well-being of individuals.
 Investigations include offenses such as homicide, assault, robbery, kidnapping, as well as many other offenses.

 Violent crimes include cases of assaultive and injurious offenses against adults.
 Not only do these detectives actively respond to reported offenses, but they also try to identify trends in criminal activity and work with other units and divisions.
 Investigators work closely with the District Attorney, County Attorney, and Crisis Intervention to enhance the probability of a criminal conviction and to protect and safeguard the victims against future violence.

 Crimes Against Property includes burglaries, thefts, criminal mischief's as well as all crimes related to fraudulent activity.
 Investigators have specialized training and experience in addressing the growing trend in white-collar crimes such as Identity theft, Credit/Debit Card, Insurance Fraud Forgery, and Counterfeiting.

 Crimes Against Children Unit